maria-luiza-rodrigues-ti/maria-luiza-rodrigues-ti/README.md

 About me:

-- 👩🏼‍🎓 I graduate in Civil Engineering
+- 👩🏼‍🎓 I graduating in ADS
 - 🔭 I pretend to work on front-end
-- 🌱 I’m currently learning CSS and JavaScript
+- 🌱 I’m currently learning ReactJS and NextJS
 - 📫 How to reach me: marialuiza.r.eng@gmail.com
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: I'm percussionist!